 There are more applications available in the Google Play Store, with around 2.7 million at last count.
 This sounds great compared to Apple as there appears to be much more choice.
 However, there are multiple issues with security in which applications with embedded malware has been approved and made available to users for downloading.

 However, malware is still an issue.
-In March 2020, 56 apps, including children's games, containing the Tekya malware (Opens New Window) was download by Android-based users over 1 million times.
+In March 2020, 56 apps, including children's games, containing the Tekya malware was downloaded by Android-based users over 1 million times.

-Google have made efforts to remove malware-infected applications but the problem still persists.
+Google has made efforts to remove malware-infected applications, but the problem still persists.
 The application review process is always being reviewed as Google attempts to drive up the quality of their products.

 For those legitimate developers, the funding arrangement is the same as Apple; Developers take 70% of profits, Goole 30%.

 A difference between the Apple and Google mobile app stores is that Goole allows developers to release, and users to download, test versions of their applications.
 This can be seen as a good way of gaining end user feedback on the issues and where improvements should be made.
 On the other hand, you may not get a working app.

 The Microsoft Store used to be known as the Windows Store and just like is larger competitors, applications are subject to review and need to be certified for appropriate content and compatibility with the Windows O/S.